johnwcowan/r7rs-work/Dictionaries.md

 type and have the same [SRFI 128](http://srfi.schemers.org/srfi-128/srfi-128.html) comparator.

-The basic procedure `dict-search` and the procedures in the mutation section are linear-update in the sense of SRFI 1.
 They return a dictionary which might either be newly allocated or the same dictionary that was passed to the procedure.
 Any previously existing references to the dictionary are no longer valid